 What is Social Listening?

-Social listening is the practice of tracking conversations across social media platforms to understand what people say about your brand, competitors, and industry — then using those insights to shape strategy.
+Social listening is the practice of tracking conversations across social media platforms to understand what people say about your brand, competitors, and.

 What is Social Listening?